DomJWise/ooRexxDebugger/README.md

 A cross platform dialog based ooRexx debugger

-Written in ooRexx with support from version 4.2 on Windows where ooDialog is used for the user interface, and on platforms with Java and bsf4ooRexx (minimum versions bsf4ooRexx850 + ooRexx 5.0) where the Swing/AWT libraries are used.
+Written in ooRexx with support from version 4.2 on Windows where ooDialog is used for the user interface, and on platforms with Java and bsf4ooRexx (minimum tested versions bsf4ooRexx 850 + ooRexx 5.0) where the Swing/AWT libraries are used.
+The JRE/JDK version should not matter unless it is especially ancient or specifically excludes Swing and/or AWT.

-Note that the Swing/AWT version is currently partially implemented and the main dialog is supported (without windows placement control) but watch windows cannot be launched.
-Testing has been carried out on Windows and Ubuntu but no other platforms at this time.
+Valdation testing for the  Swing/AWT version is limited to  Windows and Ubuntu 24.04 at this time.

 It's still in active development so you will likely find bugs but features include: